JonShort/stickyPOC/README.md

 # Sticky POC
-This repo is designed to show how powerful `position: sticky` can be.
+This repo is designed to show how `position: sticky` allows for some cool layouts.

 ## Install